-Email and SMS opt-ins from your quiz are shown in the lists page of your Octane AI dashboard.
+Email and SMS opt-ins from your quiz are shown in the Customers page of your Octane AI dashboard.

 If a customer opts in with email or SMS but not in Messenger, their information will still be displayed!
 Here's an example of what that looks like: